Wakefield Ancestry Project

 Linda Satchell & Heather Young - Lake District 1999

-This site was born in 2010 using information gathered by Janice Gardner (nee Wakefield) and originally published on her 'Wakefield Family tree' hosted on Ancestry.
-Since then, many people have been involved in the collection of data during the growth of this project.
+This site began in 2010 using information gathered by Janice Gardner (nee Wakefield) that she originally published on her 'Wakefield Family tree' hosted on Ancestry.
+Since then, many people have have been helpful in the collection of data during the growth of the project.

 The initial information about the Ward-Lytollis families was given to Janice by our cousin, Margaret Dodds (daughter of David & Margaret Ellen Ward), from her own research and has been invaluable to us.
 Another excellent source was the web site 'The Lytollis Family Name' - and Linda Lytollis in particular - who provided an amazing amount of detail about the Lytollis line.